Find out if your child in reception to year 11 qualifies for council funded school transport and how to apply.

 Travel help for other age groups and needs

-Travel help is usually only available from the term after your child turns 5.
+We usually only give travel help from the term after your child turns 5 (compulsory school age).

 We may help earlier if there are exceptional reasons, such as:

-• specific family difficulties mean you can’t get your child to school safely
+- your family is facing specific difficulties that mean you can’t get your child to school safely

 We check if the school named in the plan is the nearest one that can meet your child’s needs.
 We also check if it meets our distance rules.